Adhya - Also known as Goddess Durga

 All Souls have the potential to become fully Liberated in this lifetime.
 In Sat Lok, the light of one Soul is equal to that of 16 suns.
 The naked Soul, no longer covered with all those subtle bodies, is the light, the brightness, the illumination of 16 suns.

 Spirit - used in its capitalized form, Spirit, this term refers to the primal essence out of which mind, energy and matter were manifested.
-Masters unite with Spirit and channel its energy to others to unfold their spiritual potentials, purify their vehicles, illumine their minds, and awaken their spirits.
-In its lowercase form, spirit refers to the individual spirit.
+Masters unite with Spirit and channel its energy to others to unfold their spiritual potentials, purify their vehicles, illumine their minds and bodies, and awaken their spirits.
+In its lowercase form, spirit refers to the individual spirit

 Surat - Lit.
 “Face” in the spiritual sense, attention of the soul, or the 'face' of the soul, which is understood to be an outward expression of the soul; also, the soul's faculty of intrinsic hearing; one of the two faculties left to the soul after leaving the realm of the sense organs behind; see also Nirat (soul's faculty of seeing)